 Obama's response?
 He says reform "would not basically pull the plug on grandma because we decided that it's too expensive to let her live anymore."
 But the House bill comes dangerously close to giving unelected health boards the power to pull that plug.
 And as policy students know, it's not always the precise wording of legislation that counts, but the regulatory interpretations of laws that are made by federal and state officials.

 So, in a sense, Obama's denial was a non-denial denial.
 He should have unequivocally demanded that the death-board language be removed from any bill.
 But he didn't -- perhaps because he agrees with it.
 In interviews earlier this year, the president said that while he would have fought for his own grandmother's hip replacement, clinically he can see how these expensive decisions should not be made.

-Grandma may indeed represent Obama’s biggest political problem right now.
-As Team Obama attempts to placate concerns at the CBO that health reform is a budget-buster, seniors are rightly worried that the Medicare program on which they depend will be ravaged by cost cuts.
+Grandma may indeed represent Obama's biggest political problem right now.
+As Team Obama attempts to placate concerns at the Congressional Budget Office that health reform is a budget-buster, seniors are rightly worried that the Medicare program on which they depend will be ravaged by cost cuts.

-Rasmussen now reports that elderly folks over 65 are against Obamacare by 56 to 39.
-That’s a bad number for Democrats who rely on seniors to maintain their governing coalition.
-Incidentally, polls also show that about 75 percent of Americans are satisfied with their health-care services, while 80 to 90 percent are happy with the whole U.S. health-care system.
+Rasmussen now reports that elderly folks over 65 are against Obamacare by 56 percent to 39 percent.
+That's a bad number for Democrats who rely on seniors to maintain their governing coalition.
+Incidentally, polls also show that about 75 percent of Americans are satisfied with their health-care services, while 80 percent to 90 percent are happy with the whole U.S. health-care system.